 When I spent my first summer in the Whistler area a few years ago I started hiking weekly, sometimes daily, to explore the surrounding mountains and trails.
 I noticed that trekking poles seemed to be increasing in popularity, and to see if it was more than just another equipment trend, I turned to research.

 One has to keep in mind that many studies are done in a laboratory or other such controlled environments.
 That means subjects may not have time to experience the improved efficiency that comes with the training effect of using trekking poles.
 This in turn can affect the timing of hand-opening and the timing of the pole tip coming in contact with the ground.
 Using trekking poles also alters our gait by increasing our stride length, but decreases the frequency of our strides (Knight & Caldwell, 2000).

-Trekking on an Even Surface – Maintaining
+What are the benefits of Trekking on an Even Surface?
+Maintaining